doradd-rt/ppopp-artifact/Figure-6.md

 Currently, we need to specify the mac addresses in `~/rpc-dpdk-client` (client node) and `~/doradd-server` (server node) before building the source code.

 You need to lookup the mac addresses on both client and server nodes separately and update the ARP entries on both nodes.
-For d6515 nodes, the mac address of an interface you should looking for is `enp65s0f0np0` (via running `ip link` ).
+For d6515 nodes, the mac address of an interface you should looking for is `enp65s0f0np0` (via running `ip link show enp65s0f0np0` ).

 For instance, if the client mac address for this interface is `1c:34:da:41:ce:f4` and the server mac address is `1c:34:da:41:ca:bc`.
 Given we manually set the client IP address is `<subnet>.3` and server IP address is `<subnet>.2` , you need to update the 2nd entry in `src/arp-config.h` as server mac address `1c:34:da:41:ca:bc` , the 3rd entry as client mac address `1c:34:da:41:ce:f4`  based our pre-set L2 forwarding rule.
 After updating both arp configs (client and server), you should see the `src/arp-config.h` looking like: